 FUN FACT: Kids who read Maus don't grow into adults who constantly compare minor inconveniences to the Holocaust. ~ @Malecopywriter

 We have secret police, we just call it "undercover cops."
 We have brutal crackdowns on dissent, we just call it "riot control."
 Everything they tell you to hate about other counties we have right here right now.
-Fight it at home. ~ @existentialcoms Undercover Cop, World Problems, The More You Know, Faith In Humanity, What’s Going On, Text Posts, Social Justice, Real Talk, Socialism
+Fight it at home. ~ @existentialcoms Tumblr, Humour, Change My Mind, Intersectional Feminism, Be The Change, The More You Know, Sociology, Faith In Humanity, What’s Going On

 We have gulags, we just call it "prison labor"